Traffic exchange: Concept

 A traffic exchange website receives website submissions from webmasters that join traffic exchange networks.
 The person who submitted the website then has to browse other member sites on the exchange program to earn credits, which enable their sites to be viewed by other members through the surf system.
 This increases the number of visitors to all the sites involved.

 Exchanges enforce a certain credit ratio, which illustrates the number of websites the surfer must view in order to receive one hit through the program for their promoted website.
 Many sites offer the ability to upgrade one's membership level for a more equal credit ratio.

 As the viewers are all website owners or affiliates, it is possible that some might find certain member sites interesting and thus make note of them on their own sites, sending more traffic their way.
 Most traffic programs also impose a time limit when members are browsing, ranging from 10 seconds to 60 seconds.
 Some incorporate the use of captcha to ensure user interaction.

 Almost all traffic exchange programs are free, although many of them offer special features to paid members and offer credits for purchase.
 Almost all traffic exchange programs encourage users to build their own referral networks, which in turn increases the referrers' number of credits.

 The traffic generated in a traffic exchange can be leveraged by using a downline builder to assist the user in building a referral network in the many different traffic exchanges.

 In practice, traffic exchange programs are generally used by small business owners or marketers who either want free advertising or use the exchange programs for low-budget advertisement campaigns.

-History

-Traffic exchanges date back to the beginning of the web and were primarily used by organizations to share sites between employees.
-Viewers would rate pages in a similar fashion to the now popular social bookmarking phenomenon.
-When interesting websites were hard to find a traffic exchange for an organization new to the web proved an invaluable tool.

-Circa 1994 traffic exchanges moved from corporate intranets to the web.
-In an effort to build communities the concept of rating pages was replaced with rewarding members for viewing.

-It was 1996 before traffic exchanges began to charge for traffic and around this time the concept changed from a tool for locating interesting sites to a commercial one.
-This change in direction resulted in increased popularity at the expense of the content which is now almost exclusively commerce.